marcpfuller/edgex-docs/docs_src/design/adr/0018-Service-Registry.md

 ### Security Proxy Setup
 The security-proxy-setup service also relies on static service address configuration to configure the server routes for each of the services accessible through the API Gateway (aka Kong).
-Although it uses the same TOML-based client config keys as the other services, these configuration values are only ever read from the security-proxy-setup's local configuration.toml file, as the security services have never supported using our configuration provider (aka Consul).
+Although it uses the same.yaml-based client config keys as the other services, these configuration values are only ever read from the security-proxy-setup's local configuration.yaml file, as the security services have never supported using our configuration provider (aka Consul).

 **Note** - Another point worth mentioning with respect to security services is that in the Geneva and Hanoi releases the service health checks